Fixed: OneDrive Error 0x80049d61 in Windows 10/11(5 Methods)

 How to fix the 0x80049d61 error code in OneDrive app?
 Don't worry, in this article, you will be guided to solve the issue with simple and secure methods.

-You may encounter OneDrive error code 0x80049d61 in different situations due to various causes, there are two common reasons for the error when you failed to launch OneDrive.
+You may encounter OneDrive error code 0x80049d61 in different situations due to various causes, there are some common reasons for the error when you failed to launch OneDrive.

-Corruption or outdated cache of OneDrive app that is installed in your Windows computer.
+Corruption or outdated cache of the OneDrive app that is installed in your Windows computer.